-Use of additional information other than credit ratings - Additional requirements under the Code require the Commissioner to supplement credit rating information.
+Use of additional information other than credit ratings - Additional requirements under the Code requires the Commissioner to supplement credit rating information.
 Whilst the above criteria relies primarily on the application of credit ratings to provide a pool of appropriate counterparties for officers to use, additional operational market information will be applied before making any specific investment decision from the agreed pool of counterparties.
 This additional market information (for example Credit Default Swaps, negative rating watches/outlooks) will be applied to compare the relative security of differing investment counterparties.

 Time and monetary limits applying to all investments.
-The time and monetary limits for institutions on the Commissioners counterparty list are as follows: No changes are proposed.
+The time and monetary limits for institutions on the Commissioners counterparty list are as follows: No changes are proposed, other than the Money Market Funds which have been given their new titles for 2018-19.
+The operation of these accounts remains very similar.
+The range of values for these has the lower limit being the 'normal limit' and above this being at the CFO's discretion.